nelsonmorais/azure-iot/README.md

 # Azure IIoT Sandbox

-The purpose of this project is to setup an Azure resource group with a Sandbox environment of a simple Industrial IoT infrastrcuture from where a simulated device will send some telemetry data.
+The purpose of this project is to setup an Azure resource group with a Sandbox environment of a simple Industrial IoT infrastructure from where a simulated device will send some telemetry data.

 ## Getting Started

-For a quick start, clone this repository and run the `setup-bash-files.sh` follwed by the `create-all.azcli` bash scripts.
+For a quick start, clone this repository and run the `setup-bash-files.sh` followed by the `create-all.azcli` bash scripts.
 These scripts were created on Windows running Ubuntu 20.04 on WSL2, but other Linux based platforms should work just fine.

 On the first run of the script above, you'll be asked to create the `variables-local-only.azcli` script file with the instructions provided.
 Follow the instructions and execute the `create-all.azcli` script again.